 NewFed Mortgage overview

-Borrowers exploring a variety of loan options, including renovation loans, in the states the lender is licensed in
+Borrowers exploring a variety of loan options, including renovation loans, in the states where the lender operates

-NewFed Mortgage doesn’t have a robust online presence.
-The lender’s website primarily directs you to an application form that you can use to start the home loan process.
+The lender doesn’t have a robust online presence, however.
+Its website primarily directs you to an application form that you can use to start the home loan process.
 You’ll fill out some basic information about the loan you’re looking for, then work with a loan officer to get preapproved for the right loan for your needs.

 Refinancing with NewFed Mortgage